Cyber-Kaeh/elevate-retail/docs/getting_started_codespaces.md

 GitHub Codespaces is a cloud IDE solution to help teams work on a project in an isolated development environment without having to worry about managing concerns for operating systems and dependencies.
-Put simply, this allows us to use VS Code in a web browser with no local set up or changes required.
+Put simply, this allows us to use VS Code in a web browser with no local setup or changes required.
 [Codespaces Documentation](https://docs.github.com/en/codespaces)

 ## Prerequisites

-- GitHub account
+- A GitHub account

 ## Setup

-1. Log in to GitHub and navigate to the repository
+1. Log in to GitHub and navigate to the repository:
     - https://github.com/Cyber-Kaeh/elevate-retail

 2. Click on the